 Future research should go beyond measuring the level of involvement for medical students, towards observing residents or even physicians.
 Additionally, these recommendations and findings should be presented to community organizations with relevant expertise, and those with lived experiences, to receive their input.

 Before proceeding with our recommendations, it is worth nothing a few limitations of our research.
 Firstly, the review, while comprehensive, was not systematic and therefore some literature may have been omitted.
-Secondly, while the survey was distributed to medical students across Canada in 11 of the 17 medical schools, it was not filled out by all students.
+Secondly, while the survey was distributed to all 17 medical schools in Canada, responses were received from only 11.
 Given responses were voluntary, it is more likely that students who have an interest in homelessness and health would have filled out the survey, than those who are not interested.
 This may have biased our survey results.
 Despite this, the high number of thoughtful responses does indicate that there is interest in this topic by a large number of medical students.
+Finally, while it may not be feasible for individual schools to adopt all these recommendations, any adaptations of medical curricula to encourage a broader perspective on the topic of homelessness will likely benefit this population.

 Our Recommendations: